RevenueCat/purchases-android/migrations/v6-MIGRATION.md

 To initiate a purchase, simply pass the built `PurchaseParams` and your `PurchaseCallback` to the `purchase()` method.

 #### Applying offers on a purchase
-In v5, a purchase of a `Package` or `StoreProduct` represented a single purchaseable entity, and free trials or intro prices would automatically be applied if the user was eligible.
+In V5, a purchase of a `Package` or `StoreProduct` represented a single purchaseable entity, and free trials or intro offers would automatically be applied if the user was eligible.

-Now, in v6, a `Package` or `StoreProduct` could contain multiple offers along with a base plan.
+Now, in V6, a `Package` or `StoreProduct` could contain multiple offers along within its base plan.
 When passing a `Package` or `StoreProduct` to `purchase()`, the SDK will use the following logic to choose which [SubscriptionOption] to purchase:
 *   - Filters out offers with "rc-ignore-offer" tag
 *   - Uses [SubscriptionOption] with the longest free trial or cheapest first phase
-*   - Falls back to use base plan
+*   - Falls back to base plan

 For more control, create your `PurchaseParams.Builder` with the desired `SubscriptionOption`.